Frequently Asked Questions (FAQ)

 You must be referred by a health professional.
 This can be:

-• a health professional in the hospital (neurologist or nurse)
+• a health professional in the hospital (for example a neurologist or nurse)

-• a health professional you see in the community (physiotherapist or psychologist)
+• a health professional you see in the community (for example a physiotherapist or psychologist)

 How do I return the referral form to the Young Stroke Service?